-When you can’t get away for a spiritual vacation to India, try a meditation retreat at home.
+When you can’t get away for a spiritual vacation to India, try a DIY silent meditation retreat at home.

 I used to feel crappy because I could never afford a meditation retreat.
 But then I made the clever decision to turn my own home into my meditation retreat.
 And let me tell you: it’s the best thing ever.

-Look at it this way: you can go on a meditation retreat for a week, and after the retreat you’re back home in exactly the same space, feeling the same way you used to.
+Look at it this way: you can go on a meditation retreat for a week, and afterwards you’re back home in exactly the same space, feeling the same way you used to.

 Or you can do a DIY meditation retreat at home.
 You can turn your home into a meditation space, and by meditating at home you train your mind to be relaxed and focused in your own home.

 Let me show you how to do it.

 How To Do A Silent Meditation Retreat At Home

 - Meditation chair / cushion / zafu